gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 ### Regular Expression Matching

 If the user input is prefixed with a `/` character then the remaining user input is treated as a Java syntax regular expression.
-An string will be considered a match if any part of it matches the regular expression pattern.
+A string will be considered a match if any part of it matches the regular expression pattern.
 The regular expression operates in case insensitive mode.
 For more details on the syntax of java regular expressions see this internet link https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/regex/Pattern.html.